 To make you feel more comfortable while in the hospital, bring the following items:

-There are things you don't need in the hospital, and bringing them may cause you to worry about their safety.
+There are things you don't need in the hospital.
+Bringing some items may even cause you to worry about their safety.
 These include:

 Once you are in the hospital room, you will need to exercise more caution when moving around.
 Here are some tips to help you prevent accidents:

 If you have any questions about your care, don't hesitate to ask your doctor or nurse.
 If you don't understand something or are confused about your care, don't be afraid to speak up.
 You have a say in your care and it is important that you understand what is happening and why.
 You may want to have a notepad by your bed so that you can write down questions as you think of them.
 Get a copy of your discharge instructions from the doctor or nurse.

 Make arrangements in advance for a ride to take you home once you are released from the hospital.
 It's likely you will need to have someone drive you home after a hospital stay due to the effects of surgery and medications.

 Being prepared ahead of time will help you make the transition to a hospital room easier.

 Agency for Healthcare Research and Quality

 Going to the hospital.
 Dorset County Hospital.
 NHS Trust Foundation website.
 Available at: http://www.dchft.nhs.uk/patients/easyread/EasyReadGoingIntoHospital.pdf.
 Accessed June 4, 2014.